 The possibility of testing athletes, sometimes completely unexpectedly, outside of competitions is an integral part of an effective anti-doping system.
-As already stated in CAS 2006/A/1165, "the relevant authorities take the provision of whereabouts information extremely seriously as they are a vital part in the ongoing fight against drugs in the sport".
+As already stated in CAS 2006/A/1165, "the relevant authorities take the provision of whereabouts information extremely seriously as they are a vital part in the ongoing fight against drugs in the sport?"
+39 obligation submit The to whereabouts information is based on Article 5.5. of the WADC and is codified in more detail in WADA's International Standard for Testing and Investigations ("ISTI").41 The whereabouts filing requirements for athletes are rather comprehensive and onerous, including, for instance, details of the athlete's address and competitions, as well as a 60-minute time slot for each day when the athlete will be available and accessible for testing.42 Omitting the abovementioned filing obligations may constitute a

-Athletes belonging to a so-called Registered Testing Pool ("RTP") are required to provide continuous whereabouts information for antidoping bodies.
-The whereabouts information, which is usually submitted via the electronic system ADAMS, is used by ADOs to locate athletes for effective out-of-competition doping control.
+Athletes belonging to a so-called Registered Testing Pool ("RTP") are required to provide continuous whereabouts information for anti-doping bodies.
+40 The whereabouts information, which is usually submitted via the electronic system ADAMS, is used by ADOs to locate athletes for effective out-of-competition doping control.